December 2019 fatal crash on Kauai.

 Changes in Regulations

-There remains controversy regarding an FAA proposal establishing a minimum altitude of 1500 feet in order to avoid obscured mountain peaks that are frequently found in Hawaii.
-Tour operators believe that the increased altitude could result in additional crashes from reduced visibility in clouds often present at higher altitudes.
+There remains controversy regarding an FAA proposal establishing a minimum altitude of 1500 feet to avoid obscured mountain peaks that are frequently found in Hawaii.
+Tour operators believe that increased altitude could result in additional crashes from reduced visibility in clouds often present at higher altitudes.